 Yep-they’re not just to make your house smell pretty!
 Essential oils have the power to heal, calm, and relieve pain, especially when used in tandem with something else on this list.
-Most of these are fantastic straight out of the bottle, but are also just as lovely mixed with other oils or whipped into a balm (see my handy dandy recipe at the bottom of the post!)
+Most of these are fantastic straight out of the bottle, but are also just as lovely mixed with other oils or whipped into a balm.
 Here’s what’s in my pain-busting oil cabinet:

 All of these oils have cooling and invigorating properties- wintergreen and peppermint especially can offer immediate comfort and wake you up a bit too!
 Except for wintergreen, which must be diluted first (use a carrier oil like jojoba or sweet almond), you can rub a few drops directly into those sore spots, or treat yourself to a little scalp massage.
-You can also drop them into a warm bubble bath, use them in a diffuser, or mix them all into a lotion or cream (or make the recipe given) for all-natural good-smelling pain management.
+You can also drop them into a warm bubble bath, use them in a diffuser, or mix them all into a lotion or cream, for all-natural good-smelling pain management.